jon-takagi/CS389HW1/README.md

 #### Expected vs measured
 Qualitatively, the graphs have roughly the same shape - as the L2 hit rate drops, the average time increases, with a drastic increase once the L3 cache is filled.
 The spike in average runtime from a 4MB to an 8MB buffer exists because the 4MB buffer is, like the other small buffers, much faster than the listed values predict.
 For large (64MB) buffers, we measured values worse than expected, possibly due to the way the VM handles cache access vs DRAM access.
 Nonetheless, the similarity in the shape in the graphs indicates that the experiment is methodologically sound.

 Consulting [more recent sources](https://stackoverflow.com/questions/4087280/approximate-cost-to-access-various-caches-and-main-memory) gives different values for the relative times to read from each cache.
-I plotted these values as `source2` on the second graph, and they match much more closely.
+I plotted these values as `source2` on the second graph, and they match much more closely, but again, the values for very large buffers were off.
 I increased the readtime for DRAM to 150ns and created a second expectation, plotted as `expected2`.
 This matches my measured values almost exactly, indicating that the use of a VM just more than doubles my DRAM read times.